 Factor 2 – Hysteresis

 Do you know that your load cell may have different readings for the same weigh applied to it?
-This differsdifferent types of errors in load cell is encountered when the load is increased to a specific weight and second when the weigh is being decreased to that weight.
+This differs is encountered when the load is increased to a specific weight and second when the weigh is being decreased to that weight.
 Technically it is called Hysteresis.

 This comes into effect when we need to fill a shipment to a particular weight or empty a container to a certain weight.